Dunkirk and After

 cannot, let them reflect, that if indeed its contents confirmed the lies that they

-it and its author, the powers behind our publicity
+have been told concerning it and its author, the powers behind our publicity

-would ensure that everyone should be able to secure a copy
+would ensure that everyone should be able to secure a copy at the cheapest

 possible rate.

-my countrymen to ponder most earnestly the following facts.
+In any event, I would urge my countrymen to ponder most earnestly the following facts.

-The Jew Karl Marx laid it down, that Bolshevism could
+The Jew Karl Marx laid it down, that Bolshevism could never really succeed till

 the British Empire had been utterly destroyed.